 Primer on Mobile Location

 Before we dive into reviewing the company’s product suite in this area, a primer on mobile location tracking is in order.

 The basis of cellular radio technology is the built-in capability of the network to know at all times where any connected device is located in order to receive and send calls and data to and from the device.
 This is done by having the network continuously “ping” all devices to determine their location as the device either remains stationary or is physically moved by the user transiting through the network’s region — or “roaming” onto another carrier’s network, where usage may incur additional charges.
 Aside from call routing and billing accuracy, an important benefit of pinging is the ability to locate parties for 911 “first responder” activities.
-For obvious reasons, continuous pinging is also extremely helpful in surveillance for mobile location.
+For obvious reasons, continuous pinging is also extremely helpful in determining mobile location.